Falasefemi2/uploadmusic/README.md

 ## Usage

-Here are some examples of how to use `@app` in your project:
+Here are some examples of how to use `UploadMusic` in your project:

 ```
 import { mainFunction } from '@app';